 Fig.3: Fluorescence microscopic images of amnion holding double-layered cells after deformation (top), holing (middle) and trimming (bottom) of the membrane.
-Despite deformations and trimming of cell-transferred amnion, cells stably adhered onto the scaffold material.
-Green (GFP): First layer cells, Red (PKH26): Second layer cells.
+Despite deformations and trimming of celltransferred amnion, cells stably adhered onto the scaffold material, Green (GFP): First layer cells, Red (PKH26); Second laver cells.
 Bar = 1 mm Campus Information Institute of Global Affairs By strengthening international aspects of TMDU and, in particular, by promoting university-wide globalization in the fields of education, research, and medical treatment, the Institute of Global Affairs aims to assist in achieving TMDU's goal as a world-leading integrated medical university to "cultivate professionals with knowledge and humanity."

 Kakizome (first calligraphy of the year) ON JANUARY 13, international students who are learning Japanese at the Institute of Global Affairs enjoyed kakizome (the first calligraphy of the year) under the kind instruction of Ms. Keiko Uyama (Adjunct Lecturer, Public Relations).
 Surprisingly enough, although this was the first time to try calligraphy for most of them, they were really good at writing with a brush-no doubt because of a previous talent or their skills as medical and dental experts.
-Their calligraphy work is posted outside the Japanese language classroom on the 8th floor of M&D Tower.
-After experiencing kakizome, we enjoyed kagami-biraki with other international students.
+Their calligraphy work is posted outside the Japanese language classroom on the 8th floor of After experiencing kakizome, we enjoyed kagami-biraki with other international students.
 During this event, we typically eat kagami-mochi (rice cake) that is offered to a deity in order to wish for a peaceful year.
-The students also enjoyed oshiru-ko (sweet red-bean soup) to kick off the year 2017 together.
+The students also enjoyed oshiruko (sweet red-bean soup) to kick off the year 2017 together.

 Please drop by and see their work in M&D Tower.
 You will be surprised how good their calligraphy is.
-In addition to enjoying home-made oshiruko, the students learned what kagami-biraki is and why we eat oshiruko on the day.
-Some students enjoyed calligraphy so much that they said they would like to do it more often, not just at the beginning of the year.
-It is a good way not only to learn how to write Japanese neatly but also to remember how to write kanji.
+In addition to enjoyir home-made oshiruko the students learn what kagami-biraki and why we eat on the day.
+38